 Tinnitus Is Only Temporary

 That’s true… sort of.
-There are some forms of tinnitus that are indeed temporary.
+Some forms of tinnitus are indeed temporary.
 When you leave a loud music concert, for example, ringing might persist for a day or two.
 But for many people, tinnitus becomes more permanent over the years (usually in direct correlation to the amount of noise damage your ears have absorbed over the years).
 Chronic tinnitus is relatively common–and named so because it is effectively permanent.

 So, in some cases, tinnitus can be short-lived.
 But in many cases, tinnitus is a chronic condition that must be treated and managed.

 That’s not true.
 At all.
 There is currently no cure for tinnitus, prescription-based, or otherwise.
 Sure, researchers are looking into gene therapies and innovative treatments, but those possible cures are still years away from significant breakthroughs (and years further from testing and approval).
 But that doesn’t mean that tinnitus is untreatable.
 Speaking of which, you may have read that….